LiMuon: Light and Fast Muon Optimizer for Large Models: Convergence Analysis

 where $r= \min(m,n)$. \end{theorem}

 \begin{remark} From the above Theorem~\ref{th:2}, let $\eta=O(\frac{1}{T^{2/3}})$ and $\beta=O(\frac{1}{T^{2/3}})$, we have

-Since our LiMuon algorithm only requires a simple at each iteration, i.e., batch size $b=1$, so it has a lower sample (or gradient) complexity of $bT = O(\epsilon^{-3})$ for finding an $\epsilon$-nuclear-norm stationary solution of the problem~(\ref{eq:p1}) under generalized smooth condition. \end{remark}
+Thus, our LiMuon has a fast convergence rate of $O(\frac{1}{T^{1/3}})$.
+Since our LiMuon algorithm only requires a sample at each iteration, i.e., batch size $b=1$, so it has a lower sample (or gradient) complexity of $bT = O(\epsilon^{-3})$ for finding an $\epsilon$-nuclear-norm stationary solution of the problem~(\ref{eq:p1}) under generalized smoothness condition. \end{remark}